szobov/szobov.github.io/_posts/2019-06-02-magnetometers-and-pneumatic-actuators.md

 ---
 layout: post
-title: The problem of using pneumatic actuators and magnitometers
+title: The problem of using pneumatic actuators and magnetometers
 categories:
 - hardware
 tags: